-A specialized group of licensed counselors and administrators who assist responding to a school experiencing a sudden loss of a community member or addressing difficult news, like a school closure.
+We employ a specialized group of licensed counselors and administrators who assist in responding to a school that is experiencing a sudden loss of a community member or addressing difficult news, like a school closure.
 On average, the team members participate in 12 hours of training per academic year.

 Advanced Communication to Parents